rust-lang/rust-bindgen/README.txt

-    -abi <abi>            Indicate abi of extern functions (default C) -allow-bitfields      Don't fail if we encounter a bitfield (default is false, as rust doesn't support bitfields) -emit-clang-ast       Output the ast (for debugging purposes)
+    -abi <abi>            Indicate abi of extern functions (default C) -allow-bitfields      Don't fail if we encounter a bitfield (default is false, as rust doesn't support bitfields) -allow-unknown-types  Don't fail if we encounter types we do not support, instead treat them as void
+    -emit-clang-ast       Output the ast (for debugging purposes)

     Options other than stated above are passed to clang.